Denperidge/media-raspberry-pie/README.md

 **Configure Sonarr (and Radarr): direct your browser of choice to ip:8989 (and ip:7878)**
   - Open Settings > Download Client > Add > qBittorrent (http://ip:8989/settings/indexers)
   - In Settings > Download Client, disable Completed Download Handling

+**Configure Bazarr: direct your browser of choice to ip:6767**
+  -  In General, nothing has to be changed!
+Cause we're using Docker; Bazarr, Sonarr and Radarr all use the same path mappings.
+  - Subtitles:
+    - Enable your favourite providers
+    - Select your favourite languages
+    - Enabled series & movies subtitles by default
+    - Note: be careful with enabling Hearing-Impaired, since when I used it at first it didn't download _any_ non-hearing-impaired subtitles.
+This could (have) change(d) with newer releases, however
+  - Sonarr/Radarr:
+    - Enable Use Sonarr/Radarr
+    - Hostname or IP Address = PIE_IP
+    - Listening Port = PORT_SONARR/PORT_RADARR (or 8989/7878)
-  -
+    - API Key = APIKEY_SONARR/APIKEY_RADARR

 **Configure Plex: direct your browser of choice to ip:32400/web**
   - Configure movies and tv-shows to /movies and /tv respectively

 ___